notaurologist/notaurologist/README.md

 ### Hi there 👋

+My name is Jason LeMoine, and I'm a software engineer in Vermont.
+I am not a urologist—that's the other guy.
+While I'm not any help in that “area,” if you need some programming done, I may be able to help.

 <!--
 **notaurologist/notaurologist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.